Menu

 When applying for any finance, there’s always paperwork required.
 The Money Advice Service has a checklist of the basic documents you’ll need.
 You can run through that to make sure you have all the required documents ready before applying.

-An easy way to know what documents you’ll need for a mortgage application is to think in terms of what you need to prove.
+An easy way to determine what documents you’ll need for a mortgage application is to consider what you need to prove.

 There are three things you need to prove, which are: